timescale/docs/timescaledb/tutorials/nfl-analytics/index.md

-# Analyze NFL play-by-play data with TimescaleDB
+# Using TimescaleDB hyperfunctions

-This tutorial is a step-by-step guide on how to ingest and analyze American football data with TimescaleDB.
+This tutorial is a step-by-step guide on how to use TimescaleDB hyperfunctions.
+It also takes advantage of a unique capability of TimescaleDB: the ability to join time-series data with relational data.

 The dataset that we're using is provided by the National Football League (NFL) and contains player and tracking data for all the passing plays of the 2018 NFL